Migrant crisis

-"Migrant crisis management" involves dealing with issues ("immigration system", "resource management", etc.) before, during, and after they have occurred.
-According to the Global Crisis Centre of PricewaterhouseCoopers, migrant crisis management is shaped using the definitions and responsibilities outlined in the UN's Convention Relating to the Status of Refugees and subsequent Protocol Relating to the Status of Refugees and international solidarity and burden-sharing with collaboration, communication and information dissemination, which are needed for solving migratory issues of the world.
+Migrant crisis management involves dealing with issues (such as the immigration system, resource management, etc.) before, during, and after they have occurred.
+According to the Global Crisis Centre of professional services firm PwC, migrant crisis management is shaped using the definitions and responsibilities outlined in the UN's Convention Relating to the Status of Refugees and subsequent Protocol Relating to the Status of Refugees.
+It involves international solidarity and burden-sharing with collaboration, communication and information dissemination, which are needed for solving migratory issues of the world.

 Crisis management

-Immigrant receiving states need effective management strategies for achieving a set of tasks for responding to the threat [reasons of crisis] to re-establish a perceived normalcy.
+Immigrant receiving states need effective management strategies for achieving a set of tasks for responding to the reasons of crisis to re-establish a perceived normalcy.

-"Transboundary crisis management" (migration is transboundary) involves co-decision, shared procedures and collective instruments in aligned with the steps below:
+Transboundary crisis management involves co-decision, shared procedures and collective instruments aligned with the steps below: